Soft Constraints on KMOC Formalism: Introduction

 and analogous for $\hat{d}\mu_{w,X}$,

 \item The sum over $X$ is a sum over number of intermediate photons with momenta $\{ r_{1}\, \cdots,\, r_{X}\, \}$.
-Even though integration over the momentum space of these photons is indicated explicitly by $d\Phi(r_m)=\hat{d}^4r_m\hat{\delta}^{(+)}(r_m^2)$, we assume that the sum over $X$ includes the sum over intermediate helicity states. \item It is understood that for $n=0$, the second term in \eqref{eq:moments} vanishes. \end{itemize} As we will show in \cref{sec:weinberg_kernel}, consistency of KMOC with the classical leading soft photon theorem \cite{Saha:2019tub}, implies that at $n$-order in perturbative expansion we have the following identities \begin{itemize} \item $\forall\, n>0$ and $\forall\, 1\, \leq\, i\, \leq\, n$ : \end{itemize}
+Even though integration over the momentum space of these photons is indicated explicitly by $d\Phi(r_m)=\hat{d}^4r_m\hat{\delta}^{(+)}(r_m^2)$, we assume that the sum over $X$ includes the sum over intermediate helicity states.
+Notice also these conventions for intermediate photons momenta labels assume $r_0 = 0$ and $\int d\Phi(r_0)\to 1 $, which effectively recovers the contribution from the conservative sector. \item It is understood that for $n=0$, the second term in \eqref{eq:moments} vanishes. \end{itemize} As we will show in \cref{sec:weinberg_kernel}, consistency of KMOC with the classical leading soft photon theorem \cite{Saha:2019tub}, implies that at $n$-order in perturbative expansion we have the following identities \begin{itemize} \item $\forall\, n>0$ and $\forall\, 1\, \leq\, i\, \leq\, n$ : \end{itemize}

 \begin{itemize} \item and $\forall\, n$ and $\forall\, 1\, \leq\, i\, \leq\, n\, +\, 1$ : \end{itemize}